google-deepmind/penzai/docs/guides/howto_reference.md

 unbound_model, params = pz.unbind_params(model)
 ```

 After extracting parameters, you may also want to freeze them, which produces an immutable snapshot of the current value of each parameter (as an instance of `ParameterValue`).
-You can do this by calling `.freeze()` on each parameter, by using `pz.freeze_params` to freeze all parameters in a collection, or by using `pz.unbind_params(model, frozen=True)`.
+You can do this by calling `.freeze()` on each parameter, by using `pz.freeze_params` to freeze all parameters in a collection, or by using `pz.unbind_params(model, freeze=True)`.
 Frozen parameters are ordinary JAX PyTrees, making them safe to use across JAX transformation boundaries.

 Both mutable `Parameter` instances and frozen `ParameterValue` instances can be substituted back into a model with `ParameterSlot`s `pz.bind_variables`.
 A common pattern is to unbind and freeze `Parameter`s before a JAX transformation, and then re-bind their frozen values inside the function being transformed.